Ultraman Resource Page

-The Ultraman is an original watch produced by Omega in very low numbers, (the number bandied about is 50 pieces) and the only confirmed difference as stated in the extract is the fitment of an Orange chronograph hand.
+The Ultraman is an original watch produced by Omega in very low numbers, (the number bandied about is 50 pieces) and the only confirmed difference is, as stated in the extract, is the fitment of a reddish – orange chronograph hand.

-MWO has determined that they are all in the serial range between 26.076.xxx and 26.079.xxx.
-They also determined the orange chrono hand length is 18.80mm and unique to this execution.
+MWO also determined the orange chrono hand length is 18.80mm and unique to this execution.

 Here is the MWO Ultraman article, in which they determine the orange chrono hand length, serial range and propose a date range of mostly June 1968, with a few later in July and August.